 Details of how to submit a Lawful Development Certificate, together with our fees and charges can be found on our apply for planning online tool.

-If you know you are going to need planning permission for your proposed development you have two options:
+If you know you are going to need planning permission or prior approval for your proposed development you have two options:

 - if you are unsure whether or not your proposed works will be granted planning permission and want further advice before submitting a formal application, you can prepare and submit a pre-application advice enquiry to us, or